dannyrosenfeld/Blog/README.md

 # Blog
-First blog created in Rails
+First blog created in Ruby on Rails